dsakurai/TTK-demo-install/ReadMe.md

 Known Issues
 ------------
 **Qt Version**
 Qt 5.9 is recommended.
-If your build fails with an error message like `member access into incomplete type 'QAbstractItemView'`, make sure that CMake is pointing to the right Qt installation in case the installation fails.
+If your build fails with an error message like `member access into incomplete type 'QAbstractItemView'`, make sure that CMake is pointing to the right Qt installation.

 **Directory Structure is Odd**
 The directory structure differs from the one assumed in the TTK tutorial.